 We have integrated datasets from ENCODE and Roadmap Epigenomics Mapping Consortium (REMC) after quality control and uniform processing to build one of the most comprehensive representation of how functional regulatory elements interplay in human genome.
 All dataset used in the analysis were mapped to a standardized version of the GRCh37 (hg19) reference human genome.
 We used ENCODE dataset that were submitted and released up to October 31st, 2016 (Oct 2016 freeze).

-(TL, ∦) Collection of RNA-Seq data
+(TL, ∦) Collection of RNA-seq data

 [[JZ2JZ: remember to revise this]]